 Clare has dedicated her career to working with music and in particular choirs and her experience includes working with massed children’s choir project Young Voices both in the UK and in Europe, working at the World Choir Olympics in Sochi in 2016, producing the UK premiere of David Lang’s Crowd Out in 2014 as well as a number of smaller choir projects working with cathedral choirs through to community choirs since the mid nineties.

 Clare is Music Director of her own choir Notorious that she founded in 1997 and Soprano in Ex Cathedra since 2001.
+In 2017 she was awarded the ‘Lady Hilary Groves Prize for Outstanding Contribution to Music in the Community’.

 The Voices Now Board